 - TOEFL or IELTS test scores (international students) – electronically from ETS

 International students: Please read the Graduate Division’s Required Academic Records information prior to submitting your transcripts.
-You may need to submit supplemental documents such as degree certificates and/or diplomas.
+You may need to submit supplemental documents such as degree certificates and/or diplomas, or transcripts in the original language of instruction.
 Failure to submit the Required Academic Records will delay the processing of your application.

 Entering students are expected to have completed the B.S. degree requirements with at least a 3.0/4.0 cumulative grade-point average of undergraduate study.

 If you are a university/college senior, then do not wait for senior-year grades before submitting your application and transcript.

 If you have completed your B.S. degree when you are ready to submit your application, then you must include your final transcript.

 Students entering the Ph.D. program are expected to have completed the requirements for the master’s degree with at least a 3.25/4.0 grade-point average.
 Normally the M.S. degree is required for admission to the Ph.D. program.
 Exceptional students, however, can be admitted to the Ph.D. program without having an M.S. degree but would be required to complete the M.S. degree along the way.

 When filling out your application, fill out your grades in the scale that your institution uses.
 Do not attempt to translate your grades yourself, as we have a specialist in the department who will translate them.
 Meeting the above minimum requirements does not guarantee admission.